 Kenji advises funding agencies and government bodies on policy and innovation.
 He is on the editorial board for the Journal of Open Research Software, and steering committees for major research consortia and international conferences.

+Kenji is a visiting senior lecturer in Aeronautics at the University of Southampton, UK.
 He was previously Co-Director of the Microsoft Institute for High Performance Computing, and Senior Lecturer in Aeronautics, at the University of Southampton, UK.
 There he worked with leading high value manufacturing companies such as Airbus, AgustaWestland, BAE Systems, Rolls-Royce and Formula One teams, to develop state-of-the-art capability for improving science and engineering processes.

 He has been recipient of the following awards:

 - Royal Aeronautical Society Silver Award (2009)

 - Royal Academy of Engineering/ExxonMobil Gold Medal for Excellence in Engineering Teaching (2007)